elylucas/nest-ngconf/Guide.md

 The roles decorator is good to go and ready to use, so we won't need to make any modifications to the file Nest generated.

-To specify which roles we want a route handler to check for access, we will use `@Roles('...')` on each of the controller's methods.
+To specify which roles we want a route handler to check for access, we use `@Roles('...')` on each of the controller's methods.
 In `missions.controller.ts` add `@Roles` and specify the role to the following methods:

 ```typescript
 @Post()